rhalbersma/dctl/README.md

 ### Platforms

-The DCTL is aiming to be a cross-platform library

-* **Supported:** current development takes place on Linux Mint 15 64-bit.
+The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (Mint, Ubuntu, Debian) with at least libstdc++6 from g++ >= 4.8.1 (i.e. Mint >= 16, Ubuntu >= 13.10, Debian >= jessie).
+Note that libstdc++6 comes pre-installed on almost every Linux distribution.
+The following commands get all the other requirements:

+      # Get a fresh system and install build tools and pre-compiled Boost Libraries
+      sudo apt-get update
+      sudo apt-get install tortoisehg cmake make libboost1.54-all-dev

+      # Patch libstdc++ <cstdio> header so that ::gets is removed for C++14
+      sudo sed -i '/using ::gets;/c\#if __cplusplus <= 201103L\n\using ::gets;\n\#endif' /usr/bin/../lib/gcc/x86_64-linux-gnu/4.8/../../../../include/c++/4.8/cstdio

+      # Add LLVM repository and GPG key and install Clang 3.5
+      echo "deb http://llvm.org/apt/saucy/ llvm-toolchain-saucy main" | sudo tee -a /etc/apt/sources.list.d/llvm.list wget -O - http://llvm.org/apt/llvm-snapshot.gpg.key|sudo apt-key add -
+      sudo apt-get install clang-3.5 lldb-3.5

+      # Patch clang 3.5 so that the include directory no longer points to llvm-3.4
+      cd /usr/lib/clang/3.5
+      sudo ln -sf ../../llvm-3.5/lib/clang/3.5/include/ include

 ### Compilers

-The DCTL is a modern [C++](http://isocpp.org) library that is dependent on many of the features that have come available with both the current C++11 and the upcoming [C++14 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3691.pdf).
-Unfortunately, feature support for C++11/C++14 [differs across compiler vendors](http://wiki.apache.org/stdcxx/C%2B%2B0xCompilerSupport).

-* **Supported**: the only supported compiler is [Clang](http://clang.llvm.org/cxx_status.html) combined with the libstdc++ library from g++ 4.8.1.
-Current development takes place with Clang SVN trunk (on Linux).
-Currently, the relaxed `constexpr` C++14 language feature is the critical dependency that prevents other compilers from being supported.
+The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++14 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3797.pdf).
+This currently restricts usage of the DCTL to the latest stable version of [Clang](http://clang.llvm.org/cxx_status.html).
+Note that the clang-3.4 package on Mint 16 and Ubuntu 13.10 does *NOT* correspond to the official Clang 3.4 release, but to a June 2013 SVN version that is not C++14 feature-complete.
+Instead, download the nightly build for the Clang 3.5 release series.

 ### Boost headers

 The DCTL uses several of the popular [Boost C++ libraries](http://www.boost.org).
-Current development takes place with Boost 1.54.0, and the minimum required version is 1.49.0 (untested).
+Current development takes place with Boost 1.54.0.
 Boost is a collection of header-only libraries, and you simply have to point your compiler to the Boost include directory.
 Consult the [Boost documentation](http://www.boost.org/doc/libs/1_54_0/more/getting_started/index.html) on how to do this on your system.
 After that, you can continue to use your regular build process.

 ### Boost libraries